 2026 NBA Slam Dunk contest odds, field, picks, predictions, time: Best bets from expert on 40-17 run

-SportsLine expert Mike Barner just revealed his NBA picks and All-Star Weekend predictions for Saturday's NBA dunk contest as a new champ will be crowned
+SportsLine expert Mike Barner just revealed his NBA picks and All-Star Weekend predictions for Saturday's NBA dunk contest with Mac McClung not in the field

 There will be a new slam dunk champion as three-time winner Mac McClung won't be taking part in the 2026 NBA All-Star Slam Dunk contest.
 Carter Bryant (Spurs), Jaxson Hayes (Lakers), Keshad Johnson (Heat) and Jase Richardson (Magic) compries the 2026 NBA Slam Dunk field.
 The dunk contest features a two-round format, with judges scoring each dunk.
 In Round 1, all four players will attempt two dunks, and the combined score will determine the top two who advance to the final round.
 Each finalist will then attempt two more dunks, with the higher combined score determining the champion.
 The 2026 Slam Dunk contest will be the third and final event on All-Star Saturday Night, which begins at 5 p.m.
 ET and also includes the Shooting Stars and 3-Point Contest.

-Bryant enters as the 2026 Slam Dunk Contest favorite at +180 at FanDuel.
-He is followed by Jaxson Hayes (+250), Keshad Johnson (+320) and Jase Richardson (+350).
+Bryant enters as the 2026 Slam Dunk contest favorite at +170 at FanDuel.
+He is followed by Jaxson Hayes (+240), Keshad Johnson (+310) and Jase Richardson (+430).
+Bryant's over/under for first-round score is 94.5.
 Before making any 2026 Slam Dunk contest picks or All-Star weekend predictions, you need to see the picks and best bets from SportsLine's NBA expert Mike Barner.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your first $5+ bet wins: